Annual report 2023

 Helping people and communities thrive is at the heart of our organisation, and this year we are particularly keen to share that we:

-- The near completion of stage one of the Midtown Macquarie Park project, bringing close to 400 new social and affordable dwellings to the northern Sydney region.
+• The near completion of stage one of the Midtown project in Macquarie Park, bringing close to 400 new social and affordable dwellings to the northern Sydney region.

 And many more key initiatives which can be read in the Strategy update section of this report.